ColeHouston/skeleton-keyfob/README.md

 .cs8 or .c16 sound files with locks, unlocks, etc. wanted for more models of cars to add functionality.

 # Installation
 It is recommended to use Ubuntu with this tool as it contains some of the correct dependencies to use with RfCat.
-The tool has been created and tested on Ubuntu 18.04.
+The tool has been created and tested on Ubuntu 18.04 and works with Python 2.7.
+You can find additional info such as updating Yardstick One firmware and how to get RfCat to work [here](https://github.com/atlas0fd00m/rfcat)

 # Jamming